wp-plugins/wp-lister-for-ebay/readme.txt

 2. Profile Editor

 == Changelog ==
+= 1.4.0 =
+* improved auto relist option - filter scheduled items and option to cancel schedule
+* fixed undefined method wpdb::check_connection error in pre 3.9
+* tested with WordPress 3.9.1 and WooCommerce 2.1.9

+= 1.3.9.2 =
+* added option to perform unit conversion on dimensions
+* fixed db error message during first time install
+* fixed item specifics box when creating new profile
+* fixed issue with product description not being updated (introduced in 1.3.9.1)
+* auto sync quantity is default for new profiles
+* compatible with mysqli extension

+= 1.3.9.1 =
+* fixed quick edit for locked products
+* enabled product_content and other shortcodes in title prefix and suffix
+* added debug data to order creation process

+= 1.3.9 =
+* fully tested with WordPress 3.9 and WooCommerce 2.1.7

+= 1.3.8.5 =
+* improved error handling for CompleteSale requests
+* check for duplicate listing when selecting a profile
+* hide eBay Motors from eBay site selection during setup
+* fixed possible fatal error on edit product page
+* updated css for WordPress 3.9

+= 1.3.8.4 =
+* improved performance of listings page (if many variations are displayed)
+* added option to limit the maximum number of displayed items
+* fixed issues with auto relist feature
+* added spanish translation

+= 1.3.8.3 =
+* added profile option to select product attribute for variation images
+* added option to filter orders which were placed on eBay in WooCommerce
+* improved error handling if no template assigned or found
+* fixed issue with variable products imported from Products CSV Suite
+* fixed issue with Captcha Bank plugin

+= 1.3.8.2 =
+* implemented support for multi value attributes / item specifics
+* fixed issues when seller shipping profiles were changed on eBay
+* improved error display on log records page

+= 1.3.8.1 =
+* added store pickup profile option
+* fixed removal of secondary eBay category
+* fixed product level eBay price for variable products
+* updated to eBay API version 841

 = 1.3.8 =
 * various improvements and fixes - read the full changelog below